-The price for your Craftsman can increase if there are non-standard or unusual site conditions, or due to any customizations you request not included in the standard package.
-Costs for utility connections (hydro and sewer) are also additional and vary depending on municipality and property details.
+The price can increase if there are non-standard or unusual site conditions, or due to any upgrades or customizations you request not included in the standard packages.
+Costs for utility connections (hydro and sewer), as well as any development fees or other charges imposed by your municipality are also not included and vary depending on municipality and property details.*

-Based on the average apartment rental rates in Windsor, Ontario, homeowners can expect to make up to $12,000 or more in rental income after expenses each year with The Craftsman*.
+Based on the average apartment rental rates in Windsor, Ontario, homeowners can expect to make up to $12,000 or more in rental income after expenses each year with an ADU**.

 *Costs and income potential ﬁgures are estimates only.
 Actual costs and values determined by market.

-Having an ADU such as The Craftman can increase property value and therefore can boost the price of the primary home when it’s time to sell.
+Having an ADU such as The Craftsman, The Cascadia, or The Cascadia Bachelor can increase property value and therefore can boost the price of the primary home when it’s time to sell.
 However, many factors go into home prices, and every case is unique.